VMarcian0/wwe-codeinterview/readme.md

 ### Final considerations
 The fact of exposing the users hashed password on a club call or a message call is not a nice thing, as I stated before, this was my first time using Sequelize and the feathers common hooks to protect the information didn't worked well.

+There is a postman collection that i used to test and develop the application on the [wwe-test.postman_collection.json](/assets/wwe-test.postman_collection.json)

 The time I spent making this project was recorded with [TopTracker](https://www.toptal.com/tracker/) and can be found in [time_spent.csv](/assets/time_spent.csv) and [time_spent.pdf](/assets/time_spent.pdf).

 Thanks in advance.